TnTech-ECE/S25_Team1_MyCapstoneProject/Project Proposal/Project Proposal.md

 ___
 #### XI.
 TIMELINE

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For our capstone project, we have this semester to design a self-autonomous cable-deploying robot.
-Our first internal deadline is to have the initial design concept ready by mid- March.
-By the end of April, we aim to select and order all the necessary components.
-Through May and the early summer, we'll refine our design and make sure everything is documented properly.
-By July, we want to have the final design completed and all the documentation ready for the Mechanical Engineering (ME) team.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For the capstone project, the team has this semester to design a self-autonomous cable-deploying robot.
+The first internal deadline is to have the initial design concept ready by mid-March.
+By the end of April, the team aims to select and order all the necessary components.
+Through May and the early summer, the team will refine the design and ensure everything is documented properly.
+By July, the final design should be completed and all the documentation ready for the Mechanical Engineering (ME) team.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Starting in September, the ME team will kick off the physical build of the robot.
-We'll be working closely with them to answer any questions and adjust as needed.
-We expect to spend a few weeks in September and October troubleshooting any issues that come up during the build process to ensure everything runs smoothly from design to deployment.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Starting in September, the ME team will begin the physical build of the robot.
+The project team will work closely with the ME team to answer any questions and make adjustments as needed.
+A few weeks in September and October will be dedicated to troubleshooting any issues that arise during the build process to ensure everything runs smoothly from design to deployment.
 ___
 #### XII.
 SPECIFIC IMPLICATIONS